To the locals, it’s Mill Hell: where elevators go to die.

 Everyone who lives in Minneapolis and St. Paul has driven past the rows of silos hundreds of times, but not many know what they were for, or when they popped up…

-…to give two extremely short answers: they stored different kinds of seeds to make flours and oils with, on behalf of malting plants, flour mills, and linseed presses.
-The earlier elevators were built in the 1880s and the last date to the 1940s.
+…to give the short answers: they stored different kinds of seeds to make flours and oils with, on behalf of malting plants, flour mills, and linseed presses.
+The first elevators here were built in the 1880s and the newest date to the 1940s.

 You may now skim the photos if you wish, guilt-free.
 Below I simply elaborate, going company by company and elevator by elevator, to give a biography by amalgam.
 Mill Hell is a composite, so why should its history be any different?

 I hope you enjoy. -Dan

 The letters “ADM” are the first thing you see when you walk into Mill Hell—fitting, since it was (and, arguably, still is) the king of this grainy inferno.
 Linseed oil was Minneapolis’ second largest industry (after flour, of course), and Archer-Daniels Miller was its chief producer.

 *ADM-Delmar #4 Elevator

 The double-header.
 It stands at 122 feet and dates to 1931, but it has had more than its share of retrofits.
 Most of the machinery nowadays seems to date to the 1970s.